tilevi/Rootify/README.md

 # Rootify

-Rootify visualizes your taste in music and allows you to branch out and discover new artists and tracks based on your Spotify listening history.
+Rootify visualizes your taste in music and allows you to branch out and discover new music.